cruzgerman216/Codefi_Front-End_Virtual_Instructor-Notes/C3_JavaScript-Foundations-Part-2_JavaScript/Class/NOTES.md

 🔻

 - [ ] **Creating a Method that Takes in a Parameter**
-  - Create antoher method on the `student` object that takes in a parameter and returns a template literal string using the argument passed in to it
+  - Create another method on the `student` object that takes in a parameter and returns a template literal string using the argument passed into it

 ```jsx
 // * DECLARING an OBJECT * \\